 We’ve also broken it down to separate waves that are better for learners and those who really know what they’re doing – thanks to first-hand knowledge from our resident surfing expert.

-So, pack up your boards and take a trip to the very best surfing beaches and surfing spots Sydney has to offer.
+So, pack up your boards and take a trip to the very best surfing beaches in Sydney and surfing spots Sydney has to offer.

 Best Sydney Surfing Beaches For Beginners